defenseunicorns/uds-cli/README.md

 ```
 The above `UDSBundle` deploys the Zarf init package and podinfo.

-At this time, the `zarf-packages` must exist in an OCI registry.
-Check the [Makefile](Makefile) for instructions on how to deploy a local registry and to build the UDS-CLI binary.
+The packages referenced in `zarf-packages` can exist either locally or in an OCI registry.
+See [here](src/test/packages/03-local-and-remote) for an example that deploys both local and remote Zarf packages.
 More `UDSBundle` examples can be found in the [src/test/packages](src/test/packages) folder.

 ### Bundle Create
 Pulls the Zarf packages from the registry and bundles them into an OCI artifact.